 #2: Communicate in a highly calculated manner.

-Regardless of the type of CRM software you employ, the solution pales in comparison to a pure-play CDP in respect to the aforementioned data activation capabilities.
+Regardless of the type of CRM solution you employ, the solution pales in comparison to a pure-play CDP in respect to the aforementioned data activation capabilities.

-But your CRM system still plays a pivotal role in communicating with customers.
+But your CRM platform still plays a pivotal role in communicating with customers.

 Let’s fast-forward to when you onboard your very own CDP.
-(Excellent decision, by the way.)
+(Great decision, by the way.)

 Ensuring clean, up-to-date CRM data means that information is accurate when synced into your CDP of choice.
 It also means you have the opportunity to know where customers are in their buying journeys and, in turn, deliver the most applicable messaging possible.